timboyuen/masterPortfolio/README.md

 `npm run build` for a production build into the ./build folder `npm run deploy` builds a production build and then pushes it to the gh-pages branch

+To convert SVG to JS files, use this helpful site `https://svg2jsx.com/`

 # TODO:

 - Fix timboyuen.com and gh-pages (timboyuen.github.io)